 All competition shall be played in accordance with U.S.G.A. rules, any modification of the rules may be designated by the Rules Committee.

-At least fourteen (14) days from date of mailing shall be allowed for entries to be returned to the Advance Registration Chairman
+At least fourteen (14) days from date of mailing shall be allowed for entries to be returned to the Advance Registration Chairman.
+The entries of all contestants including exempt contestants must be received by the deadline.

 Contestants for the Tournament shall be chosen in the following order: